 More than 10 years ago, Wesley had a myocardial infarction and cardiac bypass surgery.
-Working with the staff at Banner Good Samaritan Medical Center has made him into a cardiac survivor.
+Working with the staff at Banner – University Medical Center Phoenix has made him into a cardiac survivor.
 “I think once you are a cardiac patient, you’re always a cardiac patient.''

 In 1995, at the relatively young age of 52, Wesley found that five of his arteries were 90 to 100 percent blocked.

-After a successful surgery at Banner Good Samaritan, he underwent hospital counseling sessions on exercise and nutrition.
+After a successful surgery at Banner – University Medical Center Phoenix, he underwent hospital counseling sessions on exercise and nutrition.
 He took that advice to heart.